without Internet Explorer,

 For those that care about the lyrics above all else, you may be disappointed.
 They're a bit cheesy and unoriginal on more than one occasion, but I can't say that I care about what Helena's singing when she does it as well as she does.
 Her voice is seriously spellbinding, she could probably sing me into jumping off of a cliff if she did it like she does on Secret Passion.

-The band may not necessarily appreciate me saying this, but just write off the whole side-project named Angel.
-I said it in my last review of this band, and now I'm saying it again.
-Seriously, Angel can fuck off.
-I want to hear more stuff like this, I want you to focus your efforts entirely on doing what you did here.
 Reproducing something to rival this would not be easy by any means, but Imperia have it in them to do it.
-How on Earth this album merited an average of only 66% is beyond me, but I think it might well be the best gothic metal album I've ever heard.
+How on Earth this album merited such low scores is beyond me, but I think it might well be the best gothic metal album I've ever heard.

 I'm not sure what it is about Secret Passion, but I've never been able to finish the whole shebang in one go without feeling nauseous.
 I don't mean this in any metaphorical sense.
 I actually feel physically queasy by about the halfway mark every time I try to digest this release.
 To be honest, it doesn't necessarily taste like shit at all, but it's akin to the time I woofed down an Outback Steakhouse cheeseburger with all the dressings, in which, thanks to all the condiments, I was halfway finished eating it before I realized that the damn patty wasn't even remotely cooked.
 I later spent that night on the shitter regretting life in general.
 I also regret the number of times I gave this record a chance to change my perceptions.
 It's got lots of dressings and embellishments, but this collection of tracks feels undercooked, especially towards the middle.